jagrvargen/holberton-system_engineering-devops/README.md

 Script 14: Copies all HTML files in cwd to parent of cwd, but only files that do not exist in parent or that are newer than existing in parent.

 Script 15: Moves all files that begin with an uppercase letter to the directory /tmp/u

+Script 16: Delete all files in cwd that end in ~